govau/cga-docs/contributing.md

 ### Updating the theme

-We have html, css and JS are packaged as part of a MKDocs UI Kit theme.
+We have the html, css and JS for docs.cloud.gov.au packaged as a MKDocs theme.
 If you would like to submit a Pull Request to update the theme you should contribute to the  [mkdocs-gov-au-theme](https://github.com/AusDTO/mkdocs-gov-au-theme) project.

 ### Tests